wso2-attic/docs-ciam-cloud/en/docs/guides/organization-login/try-organization-login.md

     npm run dev
     ```

-2. To check the sample application, navigate to `http://localhost:3000` on your browser.
+2. To check the sample application, go to `http://localhost:3000` on your browser.

 3. Click on the Sign In button to proceed in the application.